 Since we have not had a hard frost in a while, it was a good time to dig a spot at the back of the garden for the sunchokes.
 These plants prefer a sunny spot, with good drainage, and some shelter from the wind, so the area in front of the south-facing fence was just perfect:

 Sunchokes are considered invasive, but there is no disquiet in this case, since this spot was already taken over by a bunch of mongrel strawberries, the result of neglect for a couple of years, in which at least three types of strawberries reproduced and threw runners in all directions.
 The sunchokes looked a little droopy at first, but are adapting well; I will continue to monitor their progress throughout the summer.

 Going around the garden, I started to cultivate the soil in some spots for the new crops, and noticed that the garlic sowed in the fall is growing well, as are the perennial crops of other Allium, such as chives, shallots and knob onions.
 Below, photos of knob onions in the ground (left) and my first spring harvest (right):

-I am sharing my recipe at Thursday Favourite Things #484, with Bev @ Eclectic Red Barn, Pam @ An Artful Mom, Katherine @ Katherine’s Corner, Amber @ Follow the Yellow Brick Home, Theresa @ Shoestring Elegance and Linda @ Crafts a la Mode.
+I am sharing my post at Thursday Favourite Things #484, with Bev @ Eclectic Red Barn, Pam @ An Artful Mom, Katherine @ Katherine’s Corner, Amber @ Follow the Yellow Brick Home, Theresa @ Shoestring Elegance and Linda @ Crafts a la Mode.